EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 Set up a passphrase-less SSH key between the Open OnDemand host and the back-end:

-* Select 'Clusters' => 'Open OnDemand host Shell Access'.
+* Select 'Clusters' menu, 'Open OnDemand host Shell Access' option.
 * A new browser tab with an SSH session to the back-end on which the job is running will appear.
 * When prompted, enter your project username and password.
 * Create a passphrase-less SSH key: